haol0946/sep10-writeups/01-basic-wd/html-writeup.md

 ### Challenges
-The challenges ive faced so far were mainly funny ones as the solutions were generally right infront of my face the whole time and I wouldn't have struggled if I ad paid attention and read the instructions on FCC
+The challenges ive faced so far were mainly funny ones as the solutions were generally right infront of my face the whole time and I wouldn't have struggled if I had paid attention and read the instructions on FCC.
+For example one challenge I had orignally was adding values to the Radio Buttons and Checkboxes.
+For example in this snippet `<label for="indoor"> <input id="indoor" type="radio" name="indoor-outdoor"> Indoor</label>`